 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective TrkB receptor agonist.
+HIOC is a selective TrkB receptor agonist.
 Protects neurons from excitotoxicity.
 Protects retinas from light-induced retinal degeneration (LIRD) in vivo.
 Blood brain barrier and blood-retinal barrier penetrant.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 The following data is based on the product molecular weight 301.34.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.